Ambujbhaskar/Ambujbhaskar/README.md

 * 👋 Hi, I’m @Ambujbhaskar
-* 👀 I’m interested in Software Development, WEb Development, UI and UX design.
+* 👀 I’m interested in Software Development, Web Development, Game Development, UI and UX design.
-* 🌱 I’m currently learning Web Development.
+* 🌱 I’m currently learning React.JS.
-* 💞️ I’m looking to collaborate on Web development projects or UI/UX prototyping and design projects.
+* 💞️ I’m looking to collaborate on Web development projects or game development and design projects.
 * 📫 How to reach me: bhaskarambuj7@gmail.com or ambuj20358@iiitd.ac.in

 <!---